What to Put Under Your Mattress on the Floor for Optimal Comfort

 Clean Beneath Your Mattress

-- Sweep: If you don’t have a vacuum, sweeping is a good alternative.
+2. Sweep: If you don’t have a vacuum, a good sweep will suffice.

 Alternatives to Putting Your Mattress on the Floor